bonniebonnielee/DH150-BonnieLee/assignment04/README.md

 ## Main Design Challenge
 ### What is the main activity your project would support the users’ needs?
-My project will support users by allowing them to order groceries online, without having to physically visit the grocery store.
+My project will support users by allowing them to order groceries.
+They will be able to do so online, without having to physically visit the grocery store.

 ### What is the basic need involved for that activity?
 The activity of buying groceries fulfills the user's physiological needs, since groceries include food and water, which is a fundamental physical requirement for human survival.
 With the pandemic, ordering groceries online also fulfills a user's safety needs, as users can order groceries form their own home instead of in-person, thus lowering their risk of COVID-19 exposure.